Quansight-Labs/ndindex/docs/indexing-guide/slices.md

   <div class="slice-diagram-not-selected"><b>THIS IS WRONG!</b></div>
   </div>

   But things are even worse than that.
-If we combine negative `start` and `stop` and negative `step`, things get even more confusing.
+If we combine a negative `start` and `stop` with a negative `step`, things get even more confusing.
 Consider the slice `a[-2:-4:-1]`.
 This gives `['f', 'e']`:

   ```py